 Where can you go for pregnancy monitoring?

 Clinics are smaller and more numerous.
 The likelihood of there being one near you is higher.
 Hospitals are larger, but may be a little further from where you live.
 However, hospitals are less expensive than clinics.
-Most doctors in Taiwan speak English, so it won’t be too difficult to get you to understand and communicate your pregnancy symptoms.
+Most doctors in Taiwan speak English, so it won’t be too difficult to make yourself understood and communicate your pregnancy symptoms.
 We recommend that you choose your doctor rather than the place where you wish to give birth.

 The specifics of hospital pregnancy in Taiwan

-At the same time, you’ll have your own space in the hospital parking lot.
+At the same time, you’ll have your own parking space in the hospital parking lot.
 You’ll have at least one pregnancy check-up a month for the first 8 months, and the first 10 appointments will be paid for by the NHI.
-For more than 10 appointments, examinations will cost you around 300 NTD (about $10).
-From the ninth week, you may be asked to undergo a screening test for Down syndrome.
-These tests are not covered by the NHI and will cost you between 1000 and 2000 NTD.
+Beyond the 10 appointments, the examinations will cost you around 300 NTD (about $10).
+From the ninth week onwards, you may be asked to undergo a screening test for Down’s syndrome.
+These tests are not covered by the NHI and will cost between 1000 and 2000 NTD.
 The cost of an epidural delivery averages 8,000 NTD, or around $270 USD.
-Epidurals are not covered by the NHI.
-It’s likely that you won’t be able to attend the birth.
-Taiwanese medicine is certainly one of the world’s most advanced, if not the most advanced.
-However, it is still very traditional.
-Find out in advance whether or not the clinic or hospital where you are to be cared for allows your partner to be present during the birth, as this can be a decisive factor in the choice of facility and doctor.
+The epidural is not covered by the NHI.
+You may not be able to attend the birth.
+Taiwanese medicine is certainly one of the most advanced, if not the most advanced, in the world.
+However, its customs are still very traditional.
+Find out in advance whether or not the clinic or hospital where you are to be cared for allows your partner to be present during the birth, as this can be a decisive factor in the choice of establishment and doctor.

 Only rooms shared with three other patients will be reimbursed by the NHI.
 A semi-private room (2 people) costs around NTD 1,500 per night, while a private room costs around NTD 3,000 per night.
 You’ll need to stay 3 nights to rest.
 Meals cost an average of 250 NTD.